Salento, Colombia: Ultimate Guide (Quindío’s Prettiest Town)

 With vibrantly painted buildings and timeless colonial architecture, Salento in Quindío attracts thousands of visitors every year.
 While many come for the most popular attractions, there are plenty more things to do in Salento and you can easily stay for a fun-packed few days.

-If you’re visiting Salento, then you can be sure this ultimate travel guide answers all your questions.
+If you’re planning to visit, then you can be sure this ultimate Salento travel guide answers all your questions.
 From how to get to Salento, what to do in Salento and even where to do laundry!

 Some of the links below are affiliate links, meaning, at no additional cost to you, I may earn a small commission if you click through and make a qualifying purchase.